Free and fair elections remain a pipe dream in Zimbabwe - The Zimbabwean

 Crisis in Zimbabwe Coalition is concerned that Zimbabwe is far from meeting the standards of free and fair elections whose results are uncontested.

-Violence, intimidation as well as vote buying remain Zanu PF’s tools for winning elections.
+Violence, intimidation, a partisan traditional leadership, as well as vote buying using the farm inputs scheme (Command Agriculture) remain Zanu PF’s tools for winning elections.
 The situation has been worsened by the partisan conduct of the security services who have often defied the Constitution to unleash violence and campaign for Zanu (PF) during elections.

 Zanu (PF) has also ensured that the Zimbabwe’s Electoral Commission (ZEC) is staffed with its sympathizers and this has reduced the confidence of ordinary Zimbabweans in the ability of the commission to preside over free and fair elections in Zimbabwe.